KD-MM2/antiRevoke-1/README.md

 * If the process is fail, you can not see the notice about supervised mode.
 I have no idea about the reason why it's fail.
 I tried for my friend many times but I can not figure out.
 My advice is repeat the whole process from backing up, editing backup then restoring.
 * If it still didn't work.
 I think you should reset your phone to a new phone (erase all settings and contents) then start again.
 Sorry for that.

-## Step 2: Install suitable profile
+## Step 2: Install your desired profile
 * If you only want to block the revocation from Apple, let's install the normal anti-revoke profile `giantrule-RA.mobileconfig`.
 On mobile, click [here](https://raw.githubusercontent.com/giantrule/antiRevoke/master/giantrule-RA.mobileconfig)
 * If you want block both certificate revocation and iOs update, install the `giantrule-RAU.mobileconfig` profile.
 On mobile, click [here](https://raw.githubusercontent.com/giantrule/antiRevoke/master/giantrule-RAU.mobileconfig)
 * I'm trying to make an other profile for blocking some ads services.
 But it is still on the go.